Political Science Courses

 Student Learning Outcomes (SLO)

-1. Ability to summarize, compare and analyze a variety of primary source political philosophical texts.
+1. Summarize, compare and analyze a variety of primary source political philosophical texts.

-2. Ability to apply abstract political theoretical concepts to concrete social issues.
+2. apply abstract political theoretical concepts to concrete social issues.

 3. Distinguish between various forms of political organizations (governmental structures)